krane/krane/docs/04-configuration.md

 ### env

-The enviornment variables passed to the containers part of a deployment.
+The environment variables passed to the containers part of a deployment.

-> ⚠️ Enviornment variables should not contain any sensitive data, use `secrets` instead.
+> ⚠️ Environment variables should not contain any sensitive data, use `secrets` instead.

 - required: `false`